-These days, if you want to engage your users where they are, in-app chat is the way to go.
-Take a look at any industry, and you’re likely to see a compelling case for chat:
+These days, if you want to engage your users where they are, the in-app chatthe is the way to go.
+Take a look at any industry, and you’re likely to see a compelling case for a chat:

 Thinking about the emerging needs of today and tomorrow together, a chat service needs to give you:

 Let’s take a deep-dive into the specifics of each of the above and the many considerations you’ll need to make now to be successful at each step.

 This is the galaxy of features users expect from their moment-to-moment experience.
 Even if you’re building patient-doctor chat or enterprise software, remember that every user is also a consumer.
 This means that they bring their expectations from apps like Slack, Messenger, and WhatsApp to any chat experience they have.
 This means you need a service that starts you off with: